NSHipster/articles/2019-11-19-keyvaluepairs.md

 which allows its contents to be retrieved by _(in this case, `Int`)_ indices.
 In contrast to `Array`,
-`KeyValuePairs` doesn't conform to `RangeReplaceableCollection`, so you can't append elements of remove individual elements at indices or ranges.
+`KeyValuePairs` doesn't conform to `RangeReplaceableCollection`, so you can't append elements or remove individual elements at indices or ranges.
 This narrowly constrains `KeyValuePairs`, such that it's effectively immutable once initialized from a dictionary literal.